Motifmotion

 • Connecting the concept directly to action

-Where this approach works best:
+Where this approach works best

 Content designed to shift understanding and influence how people make financial decisions.